QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 ## Applying Templates {#inheriting-temp}

-For each configuration node in the \<running\> datastore, one or more templates can be applied.
-This causes configuration from the templates to be combined with child configuration in the \<running\>
-datastore to produce a final set of \<intended\> configuration that will be used by the device.
+For each configuration node, one or more templates can be applied.
+This causes configuration from one or more templates to be combined with explicitly provided configuration data to produce a final set of \<intended\> that is intended to be applied by the server.

 ### The "apply-templates" Metadata